NikhilGaba49/AccidentSeverityPrediction_Victoria/README.md

 We explore how predictive some factors of road accidents are on accident severity, including seatbelt usage, age, road and atmospheric conditions and more.

 # Data Sources
-- Datasets of Victoria road crash data, available at: https://discover.data.vic.gov.au/dataset/victoria-road-crash-data
+- Victorian road crash data, available at: https://discover.data.vic.gov.au/dataset/victoria-road-crash-data Specifically, the following datasets:
+  - Accident
+  - Atmospheric Condition
+  - Person
+  - Node
+  - Road Surface Condition
-- Filtered Vehicle Dataset
+- Filtered Vehicle Dataset (available from files)

 Project Description: In this investigation, we seek to investigate this research question using accidents stored in Victorian road crash data, by first preprocessing the chosen features, using correlation methods to investigate